 - Traveling somewhere dangerous- Some people believe that adventure tourism requires that you take some risk.
 This includes a risk of injury, disease, or encountering unfriendly locals.
 This is a very niche form of Adventure tourism.
-Parts of the Middle East, Arabia, and Africa are popular destinations for this type of traveler.
+Parts of the Middle East and Africa are popular adventure tourism destinations for this type of traveler.

 - Traveling somewhere to experience nature- Exploring rural areas or wilderness can also be considered adventure tourism.
 Every country has some beautiful natural landscapes.
 The United States, Canada, New Zealand, and much of South America are popular destinations for this type of adventure travel.